 Constellation Brands Reports Second Quarter Fiscal 2023 Financial Results

-/EIN News/ -- VICTOR, N.Y., Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Constellation Brands, Inc. (NYSE: STZ and STZ.B), a leading beverage alcohol company, reported today its second quarter fiscal 2023 financial results.
+VICTOR, N.Y., Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Constellation Brands, Inc. STZ, a leading beverage alcohol company, reported today its second quarter fiscal 2023 financial results.
 A conference call to discuss the financial results and outlook will be hosted by President and Chief Executive Officer, Bill Newlands, and Chief Financial Officer, Garth Hankinson, on Thursday, October 6, 2022 at 10:30 a.m.
 EDT.
 Visit ir.cbrands.com to locate information for joining the conference call or a live, listen-only webcast of the conference call.

 ABOUT CONSTELLATION BRANDS